 - On the street

 - Scan mirrors

 - Count cars behind and beside

 - Try to remember type of car and colors

+- On track

-Describe cars behind at beginning and end of straight
+- Describe cars behind at beginning and end of straight

+- Number and colors

+- How far behind?

 - Getting closer or further away?

-Use all mirrors when cars are close
+- Use all mirrors when cars are close

-Esp. during a pass
+- Esp. during a pass

 How to Get / Take a Pass